Stirling-Tools/Stirling-Tools.github.io/docs/Getting Started.md

 Sources, policies, and pipelines that run document work on a schedule, on a folder drop, or on demand

 **[AI Overview](./AI/AI-Overview.md)**
-The AI engine that runs alongside the server, what it adds, and how to turn it on
+AI features, model providers, and self-hosted setup

 **[Paid Offerings (Team & Enterprise)](./Paid-Offerings.md)**
 External databases, Google Drive integration, SSO, advanced monitoring, and priority support